apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 ## Evaluating in-browser code

 In Web Scraper, everything runs in the browser, so there's really not much to talk about there.
-With Puppeteer Scraper, it's just a single function call away.
+With Puppeteer Scraper, it's a single function call away.

 ```js
 const bodyHTML = await context.page.evaluate(() => {